SimonBarnett/api/install.md

 <li>Click OK

-Set the server\instance of the Priority database connection in iis "connection strings"
+<h3>Set the server\instance of the Priority database connection in iis "connection strings"	</h3>
 <li>Under Default Web Site select the API Application you just created and in the middle pane double click Connection Strings.
 <li>Select the priority string and click edit on the right hand menu.
 <li>In the Custom Box change the server name to the one you have locally.